 Getting a ticket for reckless driving can be a sobering moment.

-In Virginia, reckless driving is a Class 1 misdemeanor, punishable with significant fines and up to 12 months in jail.
+In Virginia, reckless driving is a Class 1 misdemeanor, punishable by significant fines and up to 12 months in jail.

 Further, a reckless driving conviction will stay on your driving record for 11 years, and can affect your insurance rates and future job searches.